Persicaria hydropiper: Uses

 In Europe, water pepper was once cultivated and eaten during war time as a substitute for pepper.

 The plant contains many acids, including formic acid, which makes it unpalatable to livestock.
-Though mammals do not eat wild water pepper, some insects do, giving rise to the Japanese saying "Tade kuu mushi mo sukizuki" (蓼食う虫も好き好き "Some insects eat water pepper and like it"), which may be translated as “There is no accounting for taste” or “Some prefer nettles.”
+Though mammals do not eat wild water pepper, some insects do, giving rise to the Japanese saying "Tade kuu mushi mo sukizuki" (蓼食う虫も好き好き "Some insects eat water pepper and like it"), which may be translated as "There is no accounting for taste" or "Each to his own."